Adapted from a presentation at the Early RA Support and Education Program at Hospital for Special Surgery

 Sedimentation rate (also known as erythrocyte sedimentation rate or ESR), is a crude measure of inflammation.
 It is calculated by measuring the rate at which red blood cells sediment in a test tube in one hour.
 Normal levels for men range from 0-15 mm/hr to 0-20mm/hr and for women 0-20 mm/hr/ to 0-30mm/hr, depending on age – higher for people over the age of 50).
 The ESR rate is not specific for RA, and there are many factors that can interfere with the results, such as bad processing, an infection, and aging in patients over the age of 50.

-C-reactive protein is another measure of clinical inflammation often used in addition to an ESR.
+C-reactive protein is a measure of clinical inflammation often used in addition to an ESR.
 The normal measurement is less than 1.0 in many labs.
 This test, however, can be influenced by factors such as obesity and infection and is not specific to RA.

 Both ESR and C-reactive protein are non-RA-specific measures of inflammation.
 Both tests are used to test disease activity; when they are high, this suggests that the disease is very active (assuming no other causes for high results, such as infection, are present).
 The healthcare team orders these labs regularly to monitor the patient’s disease and check how his or her medications are working.

 A complete blood count (CBC) test looks at red and white blood cell counts.
 Below are the normal measurements in our lab – other labs may well have their own set of normal values.